iphilbo/Iris/README.md

 - Sessions stored in-memory with sliding 7-day expiry
 - Rate limiting uses in-memory dictionary (consider Redis for scale)
 - CORS is permissive in development, restricted in production
+- Login and pageview events are logged to SysLog table
+- Admin users can view login statistics for all users

 ## Deployment

-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to Azure App Service using GitHub Actions.
+See [Docs/10-deployment.md](Docs/10-deployment.md) for detailed instructions on deploying to Azure App Service using GitHub Actions.

 Quick steps:
 1. Create Azure App Service and required resources